-And then I received treatment in Modern Cancer Hospital Guangzhou.
-After taking interventional therapy and biological immunotherapy, I have gotten improvement and I’m in stable and good condition now.
+And then I received treatment in St. Stamford Modern Cancer Hospital Guangzhou.
+After taking interventional therapy and natural therapy, I have gotten improvement and I’m in stable and good condition now.

 I’m a single mother with four children.
-So far, I have worked in hospital for 28 years, and all my children have grown up and love me so much.
+So far, I have worked in hospital for 28 years.
 I was quite contented with this peaceful and happy life before.
-However, the sudden breast cancer changed my peaceful life.
+However, suddenly breast cancer disturbed my life.

-In August, 2014, I suddenly found a lump in my left breast, and I went for check-up in the hospital where I worked.
+In August, 2014, I accidently found a lump in my left breast, and I went for check-up in the hospital where I worked.
 I was diagnosed with left breast cancer.
 At that moment, I thought my world completely collapsed.
 But, my families, friends, colleagues supported and encouraged me to fight against cancer.
 I began to fight bravely, and in September, I received mastectomy in the Philippines.
 In order to prevent cancer metastasis, I took both breasts away.
-After the surgery, I got 4 sessions of intravenous chemotherapy, and finished all the treatment which my doctor recommended me.
-I felt better and came back to work.
+After the surgery, I got 4 sessions of intravenous chemotherapy, and finished all the treatment which my doctor recommended.
+I felt better and went back to work.

-I thought these suffering days were over.
+I thought these painful days were over.
 Unfortunately, cancer returned in July, 2015.
 I got pneumonia and coughed for a long time, which could not be alleviated by drugs.
-My doctor advised me to take CT scan and X-ray, from which I was diagnosed with lung and liver metastasis.
+My doctor advised me to take CT scans and X-ray, from which I was diagnosed with lung and liver metastases.
 There were small nodules in my lungs and liver, which meant that the cancer recurred.
 I felt very sad again and cried, so did my families.
 My doctor in the Philippines also suggested me taking chemotherapy.
-But my daughter found Modern Cancer Hospital and minimally invasive therapy with fewer side effects.
+But my daughter found St. Stamford Modern Cancer Hospital and minimally invasive therapy with fewer side effects.

-In September, 2015, I arrived at Modern Cancer Hospital with my daughter.
+In September, 2015, I arrived at St. Stamford Modern Cancer Hospital with my daughter.
 Firstly, maybe due to the jet lag, I vomited and felt uncomfortable.
-Professional medical team made a specific treatment plan for me immediately, and suggested me taking interventional therapy and biological immunotherapy.
-During the first treatment time, I got two sessions of interventional therapy and one session of biological immunotherapy.
+Professional medical team made a specific treatment plan for me immediately, and suggested me taking interventional therapy and natural therapy.
+During the first treatment, I got two sessions of interventional therapy and one session of natural therapy.
 As I finished my first intervention, I got poor appetite, but three days later, it became normal.
 And I felt comfortable for my second intervention.
-What’s more, I felt much better after taking immunotherapy without any side effects.
-Whereas, the intravenous chemotherapy that I received in the Philippines before had many side effects, such as sore throat, infection, hair loss etc. After one month, I went back to my workplace to ask for leave; my colleagues and friends said, “You feel much better than before.
-You don’t look like you are sick.”
+What’s more, I felt much better after taking natural therapy without any side effects.
+Whereas, the intravenous chemotherapy that I received in the Philippines before had many side effects, such as sore throat, infection, hair loss etc. After one month, I went back to my workplace to ask for leave; my colleagues and friends said, “You look better than before, nothing like a patient now.”
 This is the second time I came for the third session of interventional therapy.
 I am so happy that my condition has improved a lot and all the indexes have become normal.